mikmik19/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-For easy reference, the values before filling in the NAs were:
+I thhen calculate the mean and median total number of steps taken per day, to see if they have changed due to the insertion of the missing values.
+For easy reference, the values before filling in the NAs were removed:

 ```r
         summary(dat_date_aggregated)